psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 	<figcaption>The overall distribution of voting power values.</figcaption>
 </figure>

 Looking at the overall distribution above, it's clear the values follow something more extreme than a lognormal distribution.
-The individual distributions below show that the federal elections ouperform the state level elections with the exception of the governor's races.
+The individual distributions below show that the federal elections outperform the state level elections with the exception of the governor's races.

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/ind-dist.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/ind-dists.png"></a>